voxtourai/voxtourai.github.io/_posts/2025-05-01-voxtour-free-audio-tours.md

 ### Enrich Your Blog or Website with VoxTour Widgets

 VoxTour.ai doesn’t just empower travelers — we help **content creators** too.
-With our easy-to-use audio tour **widgets**, bloggers and travel websites can embed our guides directly into **[their articles](https://tripsnotes.com/free-audiotours/)**.
+With our easy-to-use audio tour **widgets**, bloggers and travel websites can embed our guides directly into [their articles](https://tripsnotes.com/free-audiotours/).
 Readers can listen to an audio experience without ever leaving the page, adding depth and interactivity to your content.

 Whether you run a [yacht travel blog](https://oceanshaker.com/why-free-audio-tours-are-a-must-have-on-every-trip/), a local tourism site, or a cultural publication, VoxTour widgets make your content more dynamic — and more helpful to your audience.